Middle Ages: State resurgence

 Strong, royalty-based nation states rose throughout Europe in the Late Middle Ages, particularly in England, France, and the Christian kingdoms of the Iberian Peninsula: Aragon, Castile, and Portugal.
 The long conflicts of the period strengthened royal control over their kingdoms and were extremely hard on the peasantry.
 Kings profited from warfare that extended royal legislation and increased the lands they directly controlled.
 Paying for the wars required that methods of taxation become more effective and efficient, and the rate of taxation often increased.
 The requirement to obtain the consent of taxpayers allowed representative bodies such as the English Parliament and the French Estates General to gain power and authority.

 Throughout the 14th century, French kings sought to expand their influence at the expense of the territorial holdings of the nobility.
 They ran into difficulties when attempting to confiscate the holdings of the English kings in southern France, leading to the Hundred Years' War, waged from 1337 to 1453.
 Early in the war the English under Edward III (r.
-1327–77) and his son Edward, the Black Prince (d.
+1327–1377) and his son Edward, the Black Prince (d.
 1376), won the battles of Crécy and Poitiers, captured the city of Calais, and won control of much of France.
 The resulting stresses almost caused the disintegration of the French kingdom during the early years of the war.
-In the early 15th century, France again came close to dissolving, but in the late 1420s the military successes of Joan of Arc (d.
+In the early 15th century, France again came close to dissolving, but in the late 1420s, the military successes of Joan of Arc (d.
 1431) led to the victory of the French and the capture of the last English possessions in southern France in 1453.
 The price was high, as the population of France at the end of the Wars was likely half what it had been at the start of the conflict.
-Conversely, the Wars had a positive effect on English national identity, doing much to fuse the various local identities into a national English ideal.
+Conversely, the Wars positively affected English national identity, doing much to fuse the various local identities into a national English ideal.
 The conflict with France also helped create a national culture in England separate from French culture, which had previously been the dominant influence.
 The dominance of the English longbow began during early stages of the Hundred Years' War, and cannon appeared on the battlefield at Crécy in 1346.